 Basic Company Information

-Establishment Time: In May 2024, it settled in Shenzhen Institute of Science and Technology Innovation for project incubation and establishment.
+Establishment Time: In May 2024, it was settled in Shenzhen Institute of Science and Technology Innovation for project incubation and establishment.

-Registered Address: Nanshan District, Shenzhen City
+Registered Address: Nanshan District, Shenzhen

 Enterprise Positioning: Anlan Power is a company focusing on the R & D of electrification and intelligence of leisure boats.
-It is committed to providing a new generation of electric intelligent jet skis that are more worry - free, convenient, safe and environmentally friendly for water - loving users by integrating electric power, networking, intelligent interaction and innovative design.
+It is committed to providing a new generation of electric intelligent motorboats that are more worry - free, convenient, safe and environmentally friendly for water - loving users by integrating electric power, networking, intelligent interaction and innovative design.

 Product design drawing of ANAVI CARBON (Source/Enterprise)